WachirapatMT/office-pose/README.md

    - `--resolution=<resolution>` - define resolution value in range 0-1 (default: 0.4)

 # Project Description

-**Office Pose** is the application that will help users to do the exercise to reduce pain from Office Syndrome symptomps.
-The application will let users use their camera to detect their body while doing the exercise and will evaluate the correctness of each posture.
+**Office Pose** is the application that will help users to do exercises to reduce pain from Office Syndrome symptoms or even prevent them from getting one.
+The application will let users use their camera to detect their body while doing the exercises and then evaluate the correctness of each posture.

 # Why is it interesting

-- It could help users to do the exercise correctly.
-- It makes office syndrome exercises fun
+- Nowadays, people spend most of their time sitting in front of a computer which eventually cause the Office Syndrome.
+Doing exercises can help prevent them from being suffer from the syndrome, but it is not easy to correctly do the exercise.
+Moreover, doing the exercise incorrectly might lead to other injuries.
+To solve the problem, the application were developed in order to help users do the exercise correctly and to let users do office syndrome exercises with more fun.
-- It leads to exploring existing frameworks
-- It leads to studying about pose keypoints extraction and comparison mechanism
+- Regarding the developer team, this project also leads to exploring existing frameworks as well as studying about pose keypoints extraction and comparison methods.

 # Technical Challenges